algolia/instantsearch/docgen/src/getting-started.md

   );

   [...]

+  search.start();
 </script>
 ```

 Current filters will display all the filters currently selected by the user.
 This gives the user a synthetic way of understanding the current search. `clearAll` displays a button to remove all the filters.

-In this part, we’ve seen the following:
+In this part, we’ve seen:

   * how to clear the filters
   * how to paginate the results

+## Wrapping up

+Congratulations, you now have a fully featured instantsearch result page.
+But this is only the beginning!
+If you want to dig further into instantsearch.js, we suggest reading:
+  * The concepts of instantsearch.js
+  * How to use connectors to provide your very own rendering
+  * The reference API of the widgets